Introduction

 Existing literature reveals lack of theoretical frameworks that encompasses the intersection of placemaking, sustainability, and social equity in African cities.
 Studies on informal placemaking highlight the role of grassroots efforts in fostering sustainable communities (Erek and Krasznahorkai, 2024); however, these studies rarely include African case studies.
 Similarly, research on small urban municipalities in Ontario has also shown that local governance plays a critical role in sustainable development (Turvey, 2017), suggesting that examining the challenges and contributions of local governance in African cities could reveal valuable insights into how placemaking can support urban development.
 Moreover, studies on the socio-political dimensions of placemaking in informal settlements emphasise the importance of community-driven urban generation (Beza and Hernandez-Garcia, 2017), a theme that resonates strongly with the grassroots movements and community organisations found in many African cities.
 This special issue will thus provide new perspectives on how African placemaking initiatives, involving governments, businesses, and community stakeholders, contribute to sustainable development goals, enhancing inclusive, resilient urban spaces.

-Placemaking in African presents unique challenges and opportunities.
+Placemaking in African cities presents unique challenges and opportunities.
 Community-led initiatives can be powerful tools in addressing socio-economic disparities and enhancing resilience in urban spaces.
 For example, circular economy practices, such as waste reduction and resource efficiency, can be integrated into urban planning to minimise environmental impact and promote responsible consumption.
 Businesses play a critical role in advancing these practices by adopting sustainable models that support local economies and reduce environmental footprint.
 Additionally, urban regeneration projects that prioritise eco-friendly infrastructure, low-carbon designs, and sustainable mobility options are essential for enhancing climate resilience.
 This special issue will feature studies that analyse these initiatives, including sustainable tourism and business strategies, and their implications for sustainable urban and place development across African cities.

 The role of local governance is another critical aspect of sustainable placemaking.
 African cities vary widely in governance structures and capabilities, which impacts their ability to implement effect and inclusive policies.
 By evaluating the challenges and contributions of local governments, businesses, and community organisations in driving sustainable placemaking initiatives, this issue will provide actionable recommendations for policymakers, businesses, and urban planners focused on sustainable urban development.
 These recommendations aim to support inclusive policies, enhance place-based circular economies, and promote strategies that reduce inequalities, promote responsible consumption, and advance climate action.